View Current

 (9) The University has in place a documented Health and Safety Rule which:

-1. is available for consultation and review by all University Representatives, including Senior Executive and the University's Work Health and Safety Strategic Committee, a process facilitated by Legal and Governance;
+1. is available for consultation and review by all UNE Representatives, including Senior Executive and the University's Work Health and Safety Strategic Committee, a process facilitated by Legal and Governance;

 2. includes a commitment to establish measurable objectives and targets and to ensure continual improvement;